 Two-Part Class:

-Demystify the sourdough bread-making process in this hands-on, two-part class, and learn how to successfully create wholesome, homemade baked goods.
+Demystify the sourdough bread-making process in this hands-on, two-part class and learn how to create wholesome, homemade baked goods with confidence.

-On Monday, June 9, we’ll kick off Part One by breaking down how sourdough bread baking works, taking away much of the uncertainty that can come with this type of baking.
-Everyone will get hands-on to mix up their own starter while discovering the customs and folklore of sourdough—and, of course, sampling some homemade sourdough bread.
-Each participant will take home their starter in a quart-sized glass jar, along with detailed instructions for its care.
+On Monday, October 13, we’ll kick things off by breaking down how sourdough bread baking works, removing the uncertainty that often comes with this time-honored craft.
+Everyone will get hands-on to mix up their own starter while exploring the customs and folklore of sourdough—and, of course, sampling fresh homemade bread.
+Each participant will take home their starter in a quart-sized glass jar along with detailed instructions for its care.

 Community Instructors: Jan Szalkowski and Wendy Steusloff